Vertex operator for generalised Kac--Moody algebras associated to the two-sphere and the two-torus

 We now introduce the generators of the Virasoro algebra associated to the free bosons on the two-sphere and the two-torus \beqa \eeqa and define the mode expansion, when $\epsilon \to 0$, by \beqa \eeqa Computing the products $T_\epsilon T_\epsilon$ and using the Wick theorem, we proceed to consider all possible contractions, where only the double contractions lead to divergences.
 The latter are regularised by the procedure described above.
-After regularisation, performing all possible contractions with omission of the regular part, we obtain \beqa T(z,\varphi) T(w,\theta)= \frac r 2 \frac{ (zw)^2}{(z-w)^4} \delta(\varphi-\theta) + \frac{zw}{(z-w)^2} 2 T(w,\varphi) \delta(\varphi-\theta) + \frac{z}{z-w} w\partial_w T(w,\varphi) \delta(\varphi-\theta) \ , \ \ |z| > |w| \nn \eeqa for the two-torus, and \beqa T(z,u) T(w,v)= \frac r 2 \frac{ (zw)^2}{(z-w)^4} \delta(u-v) + \frac{zw}{(z-w)^2} 2 T(w,v) \delta(u-v) + \frac{z}{z-w} w\partial_w T(w,v) \delta(u-v) \ , \ \ |z| > |w| \nn \eeqa for the two-sphere.
+After regularisation, performing all possible contractions with omission of the regular part, we obtain \beqa T(z,\varphi) T(w,\theta)&=& \frac r 2 \frac{ (zw)^2}{(z-w)^4} \delta(\varphi-\theta) + \frac{zw}{(z-w)^2} 2 T(w,\varphi) \delta(\varphi-\theta)\nn\\ &&+ \frac{z}{z-w} w\partial_w T(w,\varphi) \delta(\varphi-\theta) \ , \ \ |z| > |w| \nn \eeqa for the two-torus, and \beqa T(z,u) T(w,v)&=& \frac r 2 \frac{ (zw)^2}{(z-w)^4} \delta(u-v) + \frac{zw}{(z-w)^2} 2 T(w,v) \delta(u-v) \nn\\&&+ \frac{z}{z-w} w\partial_w T(w,v) \delta(u-v) \ , \ \ |z| > |w| \nn \eeqa for the two-sphere.
 Again using adapted contours of integration in the $z-$ and $w-$ plane (see {\it e.g.} \cite{go, dms}), the mode expansion \eqref{eq:T} leads to \beqa \eeqa Thus we have obtained an explicit bosonic realisation of the Virasoro algebras associated to the two-torus or the two-sphere with a central charge $c=r$ (the number of bosons, {\it i.e.}, the rank of $\g$).
 This construction constitutes a the direct extension of that performed on the circle $\mathbb S^1$, but adapted to the two-dimensional manifols $\mathbb S^1\times \mathbb S^1$ andr $\mathbb S^2$.\\

-In order to derive the action of the Virasoro algebra on the Kac-Moody algebra (computing $T_\epsilon P_\epsilon$ and $T_\epsilon U_\epsilon$) for the two-sphere and the two-torus, we apply again the Wick theorem and the regularisation procedure (only $T_\epsilon U_\epsilon$ needs to be regularised).
-A routine computations leads to (after regularisation)
+In order to derive the action of the Virasoro algebra on the Kac-Moody algebra (computing $T_\epsilon P_\epsilon$ and $T_\epsilon U_\epsilon$) for the two-sphere and the two-torus, we apply again the Wick theorem and the regularisation procedure (only $T_\epsilon U_\epsilon$ needs to be regularised). {\rr After the mentioned regularisation, a routine computation leads to} \beqa